-When designing math stations in your classroom, iPads can be used to give students access to learning games and virtual math manipulatives.
+Designing math stations in your classroom? iPads can give students access to learning games and virtual math manipulatives.
 Teachers looking to engage students with interactive activities can incorporate iPad apps into station work.
-This is a great option for classrooms with access to just a few devices, and teachers looking to make the most of their resources.
+This is a great option for classrooms with access to just a few devices.
+As well as for teachers looking to make the most of their resources.
 Here are a few math apps that can be used in stations in your classroom – don’t forget to place the task before the app so you’re learning goals stay front and center.

 YodelOh Math Mountain Students working with the four operations – addition, subtraction, division and multiplication – will love YodelOh Math Mountain.
 This engaging, animated app presents a variety of problems for students to solve.
 Kids will have to tap the screen to answer math fact questions before their yodeler falls off the mountaintop.